deja-vu-platform/deja-vu/packages/cli/README.md

 npm run package && npm uninstall -g && npm install -g
 ```

-Every cliché package also comes with the `dv` command, so you can prepend `yarn`
+Every concept package also comes with the `dv` command, so you can prepend `yarn`
 or `npm run` to the usual `dv` command, e.g. `yarn dv serve`.